Mel King

-Melvin Herbert King (born 20 October 1928) is an American politician, community organizer, and educator, who holds the position of Senior Lecturer Emeritus at the Massachusetts Institute of Technology in their Department of Urban Studies and Planning.
+Melvin Herbert King (October 20, 1928 – March 28, 2023) was an American politician, community organizer, and educator.
 In 1973, King was elected as a member of the Massachusetts House of Representatives' 9th Suffolk district, a post he held until early 1983.
 King was the runner-up in the 1983 Boston mayoral election, against Raymond Flynn.

-King, a lifelong resident of South End neighborhood of Boston, has been active in creating community programs and institutions for low-income people in the city, and he is the founder and current director of the South End Technology Center.
+King, a lifelong resident of South End neighborhood of Boston, was active in creating community programs and institutions for low-income people in the city, and was the founder of the South End Technology Center.
+At the time of his death, he held the position of Senior Lecturer Emeritus at the Massachusetts Institute of Technology in their Department of Urban Studies and Planning.

 Early years

 King's mother, Ursula, was born in Guyana, and his father, Watts King, in Barbados.
 His parents met and married in Nova Scotia and immigrated to Boston in the early 1920s.
 Born in the South End neighborhood, King was one of eleven children, only nine of whom survived past infancy.
 He graduated from Boston Technical High School in 1946 and then from Claflin College in Orangeburg, South Carolina in 1950 with a Bachelor of Science degree in mathematics.
 In 1951, he received a Master of Arts degree in education from Boston State College, and then taught math, first at Boston Trade High School and at his alma mater, Boston Technical High School.

 In 1953, King left the classroom to work with at-risk students, becoming Director of Boy's Work at Lincoln House, a settlement house in the South End.
 He continued doing community work, focusing on street-corner gangs as Youth Director at the United South End Settlements (USES).
 King also worked as a community activist, as well as an urban renewal and anti-poverty organizer.
 He was fired by USES when he promoted neighborhood control over government control, but was later rehired after community protests over his firing and was given the job of community organizer.
 King then founded the Community Assembly for a United South End (C.A.U.S.E.) to give tenants and community residents a voice.